-I'm also on the fence about using a flash.
-A much as I love using off-camera flash, I think it's a bit of overkill for family photos during the gift exchange, the meal and most other activities.
+I’m also on the fence about using a flash.
+As much as I love using off-camera flash, I think it’s a bit of overkill for family photos during the gift exchange, the meal, and most other activities.

 Go with a fast prime if you have low light.
 Don’t be afraid to bump up the ISO.
 This isn’t a time for light stands and modifiers.

 Finally, be a part of the holiday.
 Your Christmas photos are going to look odd years from now if there aren’t any photos of you with your family.
 Join in, pass the camera and be a part of the story.